leaysgur/webrtc-rfcs/markdown/draft-ietf-rtcweb-jsep-26.md

 #### 5.1.2.
 Profile Names and Interoperability

-For media m= sections, JSEP implementations MUST support the "UDP/TLS/RTP/SAVPF" profile specified in [RFC5764], and MUST indicate this profile for each media m= line they produce in an offer.
-For data m= sections, implementations MUST support the "UDP/DTLS/SCTP" profile and MUST indicate this profile for each data m= line they produce in an offer.
-Although these profiles are formally associated with UDP, ICE can select either UDP [RFC8445] or TCP [RFC6544] transport depending on network conditions, even when advertising a UDP profile.
+For media m= sections, JSEP implementations MUST support the "UDP/TLS/RTP/SAVPF" profile specified in [RFC5764] as well as the "TCP/DTLS/RTP/SAVPF" profile specified in [RFC7850], and MUST indicate one of these profiles for each media m= line they produce in an offer.
+For data m= sections, implementations MUST support the "UDP/DTLS/SCTP" profile as well as the "TCP/DTLS/SCTP" profile, and MUST indicate one of these profiles for each data m= line they produce in an offer.
+The exact profile to use is determined by the protocol associated with the current default or selected ICE candidate, as described in [I-D.ietf-mmusic-ice-sip-sdp], Section 3.2.1.2.

 Unfortunately, in an attempt at compatibility, some endpoints generate other profile strings even when they mean to support one of these profiles.
-For instance, an endpoint might generate "RTP/AVP" but supply "a=fingerprint" and "a=rtcp-fb" attributes, indicating its willingness to support "UDP/TLS/RTP/SAVPF" or "TCP/TLS/RTP/SAVPF".
+For instance, an endpoint might generate "RTP/AVP" but supply "a=fingerprint" and "a=rtcp-fb" attributes, indicating its willingness to support "UDP/TLS/RTP/SAVPF" or "TCP/DTLS/RTP/SAVPF".
 In order to simplify compatibility with such endpoints, JSEP implementations MUST follow the following rules when processing the media m= sections in a received offer:

 *  Any profile in the offer matching one of the following MUST be accepted: